popdemtech/smartsite/walkthrough.md

 Homebrew is a popular package manager for MacOS.
 A package manager provides the ability to quickly install packages, their dependency packages, and keep the packages up to date.
 "Packages" are software libraries and executables generally runnable from a command-line interface.

 1. Install Homebrew
 While we will use Homebrew to install PostgreSQL and its dependencies, we first need to install the Homebrew package itself.
-If you do not already have Homebrew installed, run the following from a MacOS commandline:
+If you do not already have Homebrew installed, run the following from a MacOS terminal:

+<div class="filename">command line</div>

 ```bash
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 2. Install PostgreSQL

+<div class="filename">command line</div>

 ```bash
 $ brew update
 $ brew install postgresql